yi-chen-roger/notes/MOOC/omscs/6200_ios/P3L2_Memory.md

 reduction factor(on page table size)  | *512 | * 1024

 Larger pages:
+- Pros:
+  - fewer page table entries
+  - smaller page tables
-Pros: fewer page table entries, smaller page tables, more tlb hits...
+  - more tlb hits...
+- Cons:
+  - internal fragmentation
-Cons: internal fragmentation => wastes memory
+  - wastes memory

 ##14.
 Page Table Size QUIZ
 on a 12-bit architecture what are the number if entries in the page table if the page size is 32 bytes?